hyperstack-org/hyperstack/README.md

 end
 ```

-+ Install Redis and add the following to your `hyperloop.rb`
++ Install Redis and add the following to your `hyperstack.rb`

 ```ruby
 config.redis_instance = if ENV['REDIS_URL']